juzjus10/next-dental/README.md

 6. Install the Prisma CLI globally on the new computer using `npm install -g prisma`.

 7. Run the following command to create the database:

      ```prisma db push```

+8. Run the following command to allow prisma to seed the database:

+      ```npm install -g ts-node```

+      ```prisma db seed```

-8. Start the development server by running the following command:
+9. Start the development server by running the following command:

     ```npm run dev```

-9. Open a web browser and go to `http://localhost:3000` to see your Next.js app in action!
+10. Open a web browser and go to `http://localhost:3000` to see your Next.js app in action!